-- The bank also requires plans, permits, soil tests, insurances etc so make sure you have these.
+- The bank also requires plans, permits, soil tests, Owner Builder Insurances etc so make sure you have these.

 - Even a tradesperson such as a plumber or electrician doing an OB job should follow the same process of costing a job and include his or her own time.

 - Do your homework and know if you’re actually going to save money doing it as an OB.

 - Be realistic about the time you have to do the build because time is money.

 - Finance is the easy part as far as standard rates etc. There are no loaded rates for bank products.

 - The finance for all OB loans starts as an interest only loan therefore you only start paying when you start drawing down.